CameronZhi95/Squirrel_Tracker/README.md

 3. A view to update, create and delete a sighting

 4. A view with general statistics about the sightings

+# Dependencies

+# Documentation

+The official description for this project is Squirrel Tracker.

 # Background